 Bilger also suggests Saperavi, a Georgian (country not state) varietal that is gaining traction in Pennsylvania.
 “Fero does an outstanding Saperavi,” he says.
 “It’s nice, it’s light, it’s easy-going.
 You get that black fruit-forward and it’s just so silky smooth at the end.
 The finish is really what makes it.”

 For an easy dessert, Bilger traditionally snagged sticky buns from Ye Olde College Diner in State College.
 Tragically, the iconic local eatery shut down in 2018, but the owners are still slinging “grilled stickies” from a production facility in nearby Boalsburg, which they ship across the country.

 “I would probably choose a late-harvest wine,” says Bilger.
 “Mazza does a nice ice wine from Vidal Blanc.”

 So the next time you’re packing the coolers and prepping the snacks, be sure to stow a couple bottles of Pennsylvania wine.
 Win or lose, it’ll be a great day.

-Listed below are the wines mentioned in this article:
+Listed below are the wineries mentioned in this article:

-- Mazza Vineyards Ice Wine of Vidal Blanc
+- Mazza Vineyards (Bare Bones Rosé; Ice Wine of Vidal Blanc)